plan

 can ultimately cost you more than what it should cost, in grief, legal fees,

-3) references are desirable and visual inspection of the contractors
+and stress. there are no bargains in construction.3) references are desirable and visual inspection of the contractors

 work is even more valuable in determining a suitable person to handle